 How long can we stay for?

-An overnight booking is usually arriving from 5pm through to mid-day (or earlier) departure.
-A day retreat usually runs from 9am to 5pm.
+An overnight booking is usually arriving from 5pm through to midday (or earlier) departure.
+A day booking usually runs from 8am to 4pm.

 How much do we need to pay to secure a booking?